William Ewart Gladstone: Return to the backbenches (1846–1851)

-In 1848 he founded the Church Penitentiary Association for the Reclamation of Fallen Women.
-In May 1849 he began his most active "rescue work" and met prostitutes late at night on the street, in his house or in their houses, writing their names in a private notebook.
-He aided the House of Mercy at Clewer near Windsor (which exercised extreme in-house discipline) and spent much time arranging employment for ex-prostitutes.
-In a "Declaration" signed on 7 December 1896 and only to be opened after his death, Gladstone wrote, "I desire to record my solemn declaration and assurance, as in the sight of God and before His Judgement Seat, that at no period of my life have I been guilty of the act which is known as that of infidelity to the marriage bed."
+In 1848, he founded the Church Penitentiary Association for the Reclamation of Fallen Women.
+In May 1849, he began his most active "rescue work", and met prostitutes late at night on the street, in his house or in their houses, writing their names in a private notebook.
+He aided the House of Mercy at Clewer near Windsor, which exercised extreme in-house discipline, and spent much time arranging employment for ex-prostitutes.
+In a "Declaration" signed on 7 December 1896, and only to be opened after his death, Gladstone wrote, "I desire to record my solemn declaration and assurance, as in the sight of God and before His Judgement Seat, that at no period of my life have I been guilty of the act which is known as that of infidelity to the marriage bed."

-In 1850–51 Gladstone visited Naples.
-Italy, for the benefit of his daughter Mary's eyesight.
-Giacomo Lacaita, legal adviser to the British embassy, was at the time imprisoned by the Neapolitan government, as were other political dissidents.
-Gladstone became concerned at the political situation in Naples and the arrest and imprisonment of Neapolitan liberals.
-In February 1851 Gladstone visited the prisons where thousands of them were held and was extremely outraged.
-In April and July he published two Letters to the Earl of Aberdeen against the Neapolitan government and responded to his critics in An Examination of the Official Reply of the Neapolitan Government in 1852.
+In 1850–51, Gladstone visited Naples, Italy, for the benefit of his daughter Mary's eyesight.
+Giacomo Lacaita, a legal adviser to the British embassy, was at the time imprisoned by the Neapolitan government, as were other political dissidents.
+Gladstone became concerned about the political situation in Naples, and the arrest and imprisonment of Neapolitan liberals.
+In February 1851, Gladstone visited the prisons where thousands of them were held, and was outraged.
+In April and July, he published two Letters to the Earl of Aberdeen, criticising the Neapolitan government and, in 1852, responded to his critics in An Examination of the Official Reply of the Neapolitan Government.
 Gladstone's first letter described what he saw in Naples as "the negation of God erected into a system of government".